-Malta The Netherlands Spain Sweden Switzerland United Kingdom for CFC purposes deemed to be a separate foreign legal entity resident in the state or jurisdiction where it is situated. carried out for bona fide commercial motives. • the exempt activities test: where the non-resident company is carrying on 'real' commercial transactions (holding companies). • the de minimis test: where the non-resident company's chargeable profits in an accounting period do not exceed GBP 50,000 (as from April 1, 2011, this limit will be increased to GBP 200,000 for groups including larger companies).
-The CFC rules are expected to be amended in the course of 2011 and 2012.
+Malta The Netherlands Spain Sweden Switzerland United Kingdom be a separate foreign legal entity resident in the state or jurisdiction where it is situated. carried out for bona fide commercial motives; • the exempt activities test: where it can be demonstrated that the non-resident company is engaged in real commercial transactions, mainly with non-connected parties; • the de minimis test: where the non-resident company's chargeable profits in an accounting period do not exceed GBP 50,000 (or, for accounting periods beginning January 1, 2011, GBP 200,000).
+The CFC rules are expected to be amended in the course of 2012.